First aid for an ankle sprain

 The remodelling phase occurs after the reparative phase and typically starts between 15 and 28 days after the ankle sprain.
 During this phase, the disorganised collagen fibres that connect the torn ligament mature and become organised.
 This allows the ligament to regain approximately 60% of its tensile strength by 3 weeks post-sprain.
 Pre-injury strength may be recovered 3 months after the sprain.

-After an ankle sprain, exercise is essential to improve ankle strength, movement and balance.
+After an ankle injury, initial treatment and exercise are essential to improve ankle strength, movement and balance.
 This improves ankle stability and reduces the time to return to pre-injury activity.
-Exercises for ankle sprain typically consist of:
+Rehabilitation exercises for ankle injuries typically consist of the following:

 - Strength training